-For the OSO inversions the forward model was provided by ARTS (v2.0.0) (Eriksson et al., 2011), and the retrieval software is a new version of Qpack (v2.0.0) (Eriksson et al., 2005).
+For the OSO inversions the forward model was provided by ARTS (v2.0) (Eriksson et al., 2011), and the retrieval software is a new version of Qpack (v2.0) (Eriksson et al., 2005).
 The retrieved quantities are CO volume mixing ratios, temperature, instrumental baselines and a frequency shift in the instrument.
+Only the CO VMR will be presented as a retrieval product, whereas the three others are retrieved mainly to stabilize the retrieval process.
 To ensure that the frequency shift is compensated for, the inversions were performed in an iterative leap using a Marquardt-Levenberg algorithm (Marks and Rodgers, 1993).